cogentcore/core/tensor/tensorview/README.md

 * `TensorView` provides a spreadsheet-like GUI for viewing and editing tensor data.

 * `TensorGrid` provides a 2D colored grid display of tensor data, collapsing any higher dimensions down to 2D.
-Different views.ColorMaps can be used to translate values into colors.
+Different core.ColorMaps can be used to translate values into colors.